 Boehringer Ingelheim and West Hampshire Clinical Commissioning Group (CCG) used the GRASP-AF audit tool (GRASP-AF is part of the GRASP suite of tools and is delivered by PRIMIS in partnership with NHS England) to improve stroke prevention in patients with atrial fibrillation (AF).
-The project specifically focussed on patients receiving antiplatelet monotherapy and no treatment despite being at high risk of stroke, based on the relevant recommendations for anticoagulation in NICE CG180.
+The project specifically focussed on patients receiving antiplatelet monotherapy and no treatment despite being at high risk of stroke, based on the relevant recommendations for anticoagulation in NICE guidance for AF (NG196).

 Aims and objectives

-The aim of the project was to optimise anticoagulation for stroke prevention in patients with AF, based on anticoagulation recommendations in NICE CG180.
+The aim of the project was to optimise anticoagulation for stroke prevention in patients with AF, based on anticoagulation recommendations in NICE guidance.

-• To identify patients not being treated according to NICE CG180 (i.e. those treated with antiplatelet monotherapy for stroke prevention and those not receiving anticoagulation despite a CHA2DS2-VASc score of ≥2)
+• To identify patients not being treated according to NICE guidance (i.e. those treated with antiplatelet monotherapy for stroke prevention and those not receiving anticoagulation despite a CHA2DS2-VASc score of ≥2)

-• To reassess treatment in these patients, and alter prescribed medication in line with NICE CG180
+• To reassess treatment in these patients, and alter prescribed medication in line with NICE guidance

 • To assess the impact of the changes made in terms of adherence to NICE recommendations and the number of expected AF-related strokes in the area.